B2B2C

 5000+ Agents managing their own pipeline for the first time

+Quálitas’ sales agents sold insurance over the phone and promoted themselves on social media.
 This made the sales process long and uncertain for customers since there was no way to verify the agents’ legitimacy.

-The initial brief was simple, create a digital space where agents could promote themselves and drive online sales.
+The initial brief was simple: create a digital space where agents could promote themselves and drive online sales.
 The main goal: a faster, trackable sales process.

 However, this approach didn’t account for how each agent needed to sell individually, or how they managed leads.